THE CREATIVE PROCESS

 We all connect through stories.
 This is our story.

 The Creative Process Exhibition was launched at the Sorbonne and is traveling to forty leading universities around the world.
-The exhibition consists of interviews with over 100 esteemed writers, including Joyce Carol Oates, Hilary Mantel, George Saunders, Paul Auster, Neil Gaiman, Isabel Allende, Tobias Wolff, Richard Ford, Junot Díaz, Viet Thanh Nguyen, Jane Smiley, Marie Darrieussecq, Maxine Hong Kingston, Yann Martel, Michel Faber, T.C.
+The exhibition consists of interviews with over 100 esteemed writers, including Joyce Carol Oates, Hilary Mantel, George Saunders, Paul Auster, Siri Hustvedt, Neil Gaiman, Isabel Allende, Tobias Wolff, Richard Ford, Junot Díaz, Viet Thanh Nguyen, Jane Smiley, Marie Darrieussecq, Maxine Hong Kingston, Yann Martel, Michel Faber, T.C.
 Boyle, Jay McInerney, Geoff Dyer, Dave Eggers, James Kelman, Etgar Keret, Rick Moody, A.L.
-Kennedy, Ann Beattie, Douglas Kennedy, Edna O'Brien, Frederic Tuten, Sam Lipsyte, DBC Pierre, Robert Olen Butler, and Yiyun Li, among others.
-Participating artists and creative thinkers include Noam Chomsky, Yuval Noah Harari, Hans Ulrich Obrist, Harold Bloom, Saul Perlmutter, Randy Schekman, Eric Fischl, Laurie Anderson, David Hollander, Peter Boal, George Lakoff, Michael Pollan, Jennifer Flay, Paul Clinton, Kohei Nawa, Alison Gopnik, Noelani Pantastico, Yuval Sharon, Ralph Gibson, Romain Gandolphe, Axelle Pinot, FX Harsono, Jill Johnson, Michael Portnoy, Pinaree Sanpitak, Seán Curran, David Palumbo-Liu, Bruce Wolosoff, Miki Kratsman, Dario Maestripieri, Ellen Ullman, Itamar Kubovy, Mario Alberto Zambrano, and a host of others.
+Kennedy, Ann Beattie, Douglas Kennedy, Edna O'Brien, Frederic Tuten, Emma Walton, Sam Lipsyte, DBC Pierre, Robert Olen Butler, Romesh Gunesekera, and Yiyun Li, among others.
+Participating artists and creative thinkers include Noam Chomsky, Yuval Noah Harari, Hans-Ulrich Obrist, Harold Bloom, Saul Perlmutter, Randy Schekman, Eric Fischl, Laurie Anderson, David Hollander, Liev Schreiber, April Gornik, Alan Alda, Carter Burwell, Helen Harrison (Pollock-Krasner House & Study Center), Peter Boal, George Lakoff, Neil Patrick Harris, Michael Pollan, Jennifer Flay, Paul Clinton, Andrea Grover, Kohei Nawa, Alison Gopnik, Itamar Kubovy, Noelani Pantastico, Yuval Sharon, Robert Wilson, Ralph Gibson, Tony Walton, Romain Gandolphe, Axelle Pinot, FX Harsono, Josh Pais, Jill Johnson, Michael Portnoy, Pinaree Sanpitak, Soheap Pich, Seán Curran, David Palumbo-Liu, Barbara Baert, Bruce Wolosoff, Stephen Hamilton, Conny Aerts, Miki Kratsman, Dario Maestripieri, Ellen Ullman, Mario Alberto Zambrano, and a host of others.

 The exhibition also includes pieces and projection elements in memoriam Nadine Gordimer, Derek Walcott, Roy Lichtenstein, Terry Pratchett, John Berger, Jerome Robbins, Jean-Luc Goddard, George Balanchine, Raymond Queneau, David Bowie, Douglas Adams, Miguel de Cervantes, and Stephen Hawking; International Voices; celebrations of the 50th Anniversary of University of Iowa's International Writing Program and a variety of art, writing, film, dance, and educational initiatives.